wiicode/cybersecurity-framework/bronze-controls/protecting-sms-messages-used-in-critical-business-processes.md

 The physical location of the device can assist in determining whether the content of an SMS is being used by the intended individual.

-For example if your *organisation* stores address details for its users, proximity to these addresses (within a defined ‘geofence’) would be a good indicator that the SMS had been delivered to the legitimate device and user.
+For example if your *organization* stores address details for its users, proximity to these addresses (within a defined ‘geofence’) would be a good indicator that the SMS had been delivered to the legitimate device and user.

 Geolocation could be used in combination with a query of the device's roaming status.
 Impossible combinations, would indicate compromise.